w3c/wai-wcag-em/background-reading.md

 #### Web Content Accessibility Guidelines (WCAG) 2

 This is the internationally recognized standard explaining how to make web content more accessible to people with disabilities.
-The following resources are particularly important for accessibility evaluation of websites:
+The following resources are particularly important for accessibility evaluation of digital products:

 * [WCAG 2 Overview](https://www.w3.org/WAI/standards-guidelines/wcag/)
 * [WCAG 2.2 Technical Specification](https://www.w3.org/TR/WCAG22)